cornell-colab/SGFDH-2022/W6 Text Analysis/Game plan.md

 After today's session, please consider:
 * What was your experience in learning Voyant?
 Was it easy to navigate?
-* What was one interesting thing you learned about computational text analysis today?
-* How do you think computational text analysis could help you learn about your qualitative data?
-*
+* What questions emerged as you examined your text file in Voyant?
+Did a visualization or particular tool interest you?

 ## Additional resources